omerwase/CARLA-Semantic-Segmentation/README.md

 ![alt text][image2]

 #### Failures
 In order to effectively evaluate the network, I chose specific images that I expected the network to fail on.
 For example the first two images in the grouping below.
-These two images were the very first frames in a new CARLA episode.
+These were the very first frames in a new CARLA episode.
 They were darker than usual because the scene’s lighting was not fully loaded when the frame was taken.
-I tested on these images in particular to gauge performance in dark scenes.
-However, the prediction failures in the third image was not expected, and quite interesting.
-It seems the pedestrian's guitar case is being classified as a car, while it overlaps with the road.
+I tested on such images in particular to gauge performance in difficult scenes.
+The prediction failures in the third image was not expected, and quite interesting.
+The pedestrian's guitar case was classified as a car, only while it overlaped with the road.
 Such situations are important to guide the network's training through points-of-failure.

 ![alt text][image3]

-## Enhancements
+## Shortcomings and Enhancements

-During my research I discovered that stochastic gradient descent with moment can outperform Adam over more epochs.
+During my research I discovered that stochastic gradient descent with moment can outperform Adam in the long run.
 Given more time I recommend using SGD + moment with simulated annealing, over Adam optimizer.

 In order to meet FPS requirements I trimmed and resized the input image as a last-minute hack.
-This is not ideal and my preferred solution was to use TensorRT.
+This is not ideal and my preferred solution is to use TensorRT.
 Other methods such as separate client/server inference processes are less effective, though ideally one should use both techniques.
 I was able to setup the workspace to run TensorRT, but could not convert my model due to incompatible layers.
 In retrospect I should have tested this before fine-tuning my model, given limited time.
 My plan for the future is to run inference using TensorRT in C++, with multi-processing.

 Another major area of improvement is the network design itself.
 My model is close to a basic implementation.
-Having gone through this challenge, I have developed a solid understanding of task at hand.
+Having gone through this challenge, I have developed a solid understanding of the task.
 In the future I intend to implement advanced models such as PSPNet and DeepLabv3.
 Additionally I want use the temporal data available in videos.
 Information on predictions from one frame should inform predication probabilities in the next (assuming they are continuous).
 I have decided to make this the focus of my master's project.